Brian Joseph

 Brian D. Joseph (born November 22, 1951) is an American linguist specializing in historical linguistics.
 He is a Distinguished University Professor of Linguistics and the Kenneth E. Naylor Professor of South Slavic Linguistics at Ohio State University.
-His research interests include language change, Greek linguistics, Balkan linguistics, and morphological theory.
+His research interests include language change, Greek, Albanian, and general Balkan linguistics, and morphological theory.
 He was elected a Member of the American Philosophical Society in 2019.

-Joseph received an A.B. in linguistics from Yale University, and his A.M. and PhD in linguistics from Harvard University.
-He has spent his entire professional career at Ohio State University.
+Joseph received an A.B. in linguistics from Yale University, and his A.M. and Ph.D. in linguistics from Harvard University.
+After a year at the University of Alberta (September 1978 - August 1979) as an Izaak Walton Killam Memorial Post-doctoral Fellow, he moved to Ohio State University, where he has spent his entire professional career, retiring in June 2024 and becoming Professor Emeritus.

-Joseph was the Vice-President of the Linguistic Society of America in 2018 and is currently serving as the organization's President.
-He was previously President of the North American Association for the History of the Language Sciences and currently serves as co-editor of the Journal of Greek Linguistics.
+Joseph was the Vice-President of the Linguistic Society of America in 2018 and served as the organization's President in 2019 (actually from January 2019 to January 2020).
+He was previously President of the North American Association for the History of the Language Sciences and currently serves as co-editor of the Journal of Greek Linguistics, a journal he helped to found in 2000.